drasive/arduino-weather-station/README.md

 - [UbidotsArduino #2803d20 by Ubidots](https://github.com/ubidots/ubidots-arduino-wifi) (external)

 ## Feature Ideas
-1. Support humidity sensor: Planned by the end of January 2016
 1. Support LCD panel: Planned by the end of January 2016
 1. Exclude sensitive data from repository: Not worth the effort
 1. Keep hisotry of most recent sensor readings: Not worth the effort as long as network connecting works reliably